Tim Mullen

 Tim Mullen (born 28 March 1976 in Portadown, Northern Ireland) is a British racing driver.
 After starting his career in Karting, he entered the Irish Formula Ford championship in 1995 where he won the title.
 Moving to the British Formula Vauxhall Junior series the following year, he again took the honours as well as being selected as a finalist for the prestigious McLaren Autosport Young Driver of the Year award.

-He spent the next few years competing with success in Formula Renault and Formula Palmer Audi before moving to the British GT Championship where he became champion in 2006.
+Mullen spent the next few years competing with success in Formula Renault and Formula Palmer Audi before moving to the British GT Championship where he became champion in 2006.
 He previously competed in the FIA GT Championship with CRS Racing driving a Ferrari Scuderia GT3.